Plan Availability: Site Builder is an optional add-on to all plans.

 4. When the URL field appears, enter the web address to your profile at the respective social media provider.
 Your changes are saved automatically.

-Once you add the URL, its respective icon will automatically appear in the header and footer navigation.
+Once you add the URL, its respective icon automatically appears in the header and footer navigation.

 Removing Social Media Accounts